OpenDGPS/RTKLIB/README.md

 ###TODO

 - [ ] Describe how to map the "rtk_t *rtk" (with a variable length) to a fix memory range?
+- - [ ] How to inform the FPGA to use only the valid data?
 - [ ] Profiling of str2str.c
 - [ ] Decision about FP encoding